The Final Empire

 The majority of the story is told from the perspective of Vin, a sixteen year old girl and another Skaa Mistborn.
 She's 'discovered' by Kelsier and brought into the plot, wherein she soon plays a critical role.

-The premise of the book is, if not unique, still sadly quite rare.
+The premise of the book is, if totally unique, still quite rare.
 Whereas most high fantasy follows a 'good land, bad threat, good prevails' structure, the idea of starting in a world where the bad guys already won is too rarely explored.
 And Sanderson spends a lot of time in the exploration.
 Kelsier's crew of rebels infiltrate every aspect of society - from the military to the mines, from the church to the nobility.
 They discover undeniable corruption and faint glimmers of hope, and, in a credit to the author, the characters spend their time articulately debating everything.
 The revolution against the Ruler is a meticulously-plotted scheme, and we're let into every detail.

 If the scheming is the real protagonist of the book, Allomancy takes a close second.
 Sanderson has invented a unique system of magic based on the consumption and 'burning' of metals.
 Pewter gives strength, while Brass allows emotional 'soothing', etc. It is an elaborate and intricate system that the author takes no small pride in explaining.